Outdoor Kitchen Cost: The Ultimate Pricing Guide

 Of course, you can also choose to do most of the work yourself, but hire professionals for parts you are not comfortable completing, such as installing the patio, running electricity to the site or installing the required water and waste lines for a sink.

-A basic patio kitchen with few features and labor that is completed mostly by the homeowner can cost less than $1,000 to complete.
+A basic outdoor kitchen with few features and labor that is completed mostly by the homeowner can cost less than $1,000 to complete.

-If you want to create a fully functioning, head-turning backyard kitchen with high-end appliances, a grill master’s dream barbecue grill, a professionally installed patio and luxury materials, you can expect to spend a minimum of $50,000 and could easily spend much more than that to complete a top-quality outdoor cooking destination.
+If you want to create a fully functioning, head-turning, luxury outdoor kitchen with high-end appliances, a grill master’s dream barbecue grill, a professionally installed patio and luxury materials, you can expect to spend a minimum of $50,000 and could easily spend much more than that to complete a top-quality outdoor cooking destination.

 Material choice is a major factor in the cost of your kitchen, how well your kitchen will hold up to the elements and the type of return you can hope for from your investment.